 Sweet and moist

 I was expecting a great muffin, and this recipe delivered.
+It's like a cross between banana bread and carrot cake, but lighter and individually portioned.
 Just like the carrot and zucchini muffins (a recipe that brought raves!), the flavors are present without overpowering each other.

 - Make ahead: they keep well for a day at room temperature, covered or in an airtight container, and freeze wonderfully.
 In both cases, I suggest warming them in a medium oven (350°F/180°C) before eating.